Governor Signs Budget Measure Providing $2M for Moms in Need

 The grants are optional.
 Pregnancy resource centers are not required to accept public tax dollars if they do not want to.
 But for those who do receive grant money, the funding may make a tremendous difference.

-Pregnancy resource centers provide women with real options besides abortion — making it less likely they will travel out of state or abortion or order illegal abortion drugs online.
+Pregnancy resource centers give women real options besides abortion — making it less likely they will travel out of state for abortion or order illegal abortion drugs online.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.